cpiehl/GesturesExtravaganza/README.md

-miniGestures
+GesturesExtravaganza
 =============

-This is a google chrome extension which enables basic mouse gestures for navigation
+This is a Firefox extension which enables basic mouse gestures for navigation